Big Ten football is preparing to return — with no margin for error

 “It will be different this year, but whatever body of work is before us, we’re going to select the best four teams,” Barta said at a Thursday news conference.

 The Big Ten still has weeks to plan and prepare.
 The conference will explore hypotheticals and develop protocols for handling possible chaos.
-While they do so, they can survey the college football landscape, and each canceled or postponed game will prompt more questions.
+While it does so, it can survey the college football landscape, and each canceled or postponed game will prompt more questions.

 “We had built a schedule that had flexibility in it,” Barbour said.
-“Based on the timing now and frankly the calendar obviously, we have less flexibility.
+“Based on the timing now and frankly the calendar, obviously, we have less flexibility.
 We have a lot less flexibility at this point.”